haileliya/RealEstateProject/README.md

 ## Background

-Understanding the relationship between housing interest rates and housing appraised value, listing and selling price in California in the last 10 years.
+The purpose of the project is to understand the impact between having an influx of organic grocery stores vs. fast-food establishments on homeownership and rent prices in America in the last 20 years.

 ## Motivation